HighlanderLab/nlubanga_tea_breeding_gs/README.md

 Note that this manuscript is currently under revision, so changes are expected.

-If you find any issues or errors, please do not hesitate to contact us on jbancic@ed.ac.uk and ...
+If you find any issues or errors, please do not hesitate to contact us on nelsonlubanga@gmail.com and jbancic@ed.ac.uk.